 Strategic Objective Programme Issue / Challenges Short Term Strategies (0-2 yrs) Medium Term Strategies (2-3 yrs) Long Term Strategies (3-10 yrs) Strategic KPI Optimize and sustain infrastructure investment and services Tarred roads maintenance Aged infrastructure which requires reconstruction with limited financial resource.
 Procurement of small equipment for pothole repairs.
 Prioritization of roads for rehabilitation with available resources Additional small equipment for pothole repairs.
 Continue with rehabilitation of roads.
-Filling of vacant positions Maintenance of streets with inhouse resources Accessible roads
+Filling of vacant positions Maintenance of streets with inhouse resources m 2 of tarred roads patched

-Optimize and sustain infrastructure investment and services Gravel roads maintenance Insufficient machinery and budget for the maintenance of gravel roads Prioritisation of critical roads to be upgraded from gravel to tar or pavement according to the availability of funds.
+Strategic Objective Programme Issue / Challenges Short Term Strategies (0-2 yrs) Medium Term Strategies (2-3 yrs) Long Term Strategies (3-10 yrs) Strategic KPI Optimize and sustain infrastructure investment and services Gravel roads maintenance Insufficient machinery and budget for the maintenance of gravel roads Prioritisation of critical roads to be upgraded from gravel to tar or pavement according to the availability of funds.
 Purchasing of machinery for maintenance of gravel roads.
 Upgrading of roads from gravel to surfacing Purchasing of additional machinery for maintenance of gravel roads.
 Inhouse maintenance of roads.
-Upgrading of roads from gravel to surfacing Accessible roads Optimize and sustain infrastructure investment and services Stormwater drainage systems Inadequate stormwater drainage infrastructure.
-Filling of vacant active positions.
-Purchasing of equipment required for the stormwater maintenance section.
-Filling of additional vacant positions In-house maintenance of stormwater systems.
-Accessibility during rainy period
+Upgrading of roads from gravel to surfacing Km of roads graded Optimize and sustain infrastructure investment and services Stormwater drainage systems Inadequate stormwater drainage infrastructure.
+Assessment of the existing stormwater systems for needs determination Purchasing of equipment required for the stormwater maintenance section.
+In-house maintenance of stormwater systems. # of stormwater culverts maintained # of stormwater catch pits maintained m2 of stone pitching maintained

-Optimize and sustain infrastructure investment and services Tzaneen airfield There is a need for the airfield to be upgraded and more money is needed for the resealing of the runway.
-Crack sealing of the runway and construction of edge beams.
-Allocation of the budget for the full rehabilitation of the airfield.
-Prioritization of the upgrading of the airfield taxiway, apron, etc Compliance with the Civil Aviation Authority licence requirements Optimize and sustain infrastructure investment and services Tzaneen railway line The railway line is very old and some portion need to be rebuild Allocation of budget for maintenance Viability study in relation to the railway Lease out or dispose the railway Compliance with the Transnet Safety Regulations Improve Access to Affordable and Sustainable Basic Services Water Distribution Network and Sewer Pumps Ageing infrastructure as most of the reticulation and bulk pipelines have reached their design life span.
-Apply for the Water Services Authority (WSA) function.
-Continuous maintenance of infrastructure Develop Water Services Development Plan (in case of WSA).
-Implementation of new projects, as per the WMP and WSDP Sustainable water supply Illegal connections affect water supply.
-Public awareness concerning illegal water connections Removal of illegal connections and implementation of by-laws.
-Improvement of security and introduction of new technology Sustainable water supply
+Strategic Objective Programme Issue / Challenges Short Term Strategies (0-2 yrs) Medium Term Strategies (2-3 yrs) Long Term Strategies (3-10 yrs) Strategic KPI Optimize and sustain infrastructure investment and services Tzaneen airfield The airfield is not in good condition and requires more funds for upgrading Consider the findings of the conducted Tzaneen Airfield Study Maintenance or lease the airfield Monitoring and evaluation Annual Civil Aviation Authority licence renewed Optimize and sustain infrastructure investment and services Tzaneen railway line The railway line is very old and some portion need to be rebuilt Conduct the Feasibility study in relation to the operation of the railway Maintenance or lease the railway Monitoring and evaluation 1 Railway Line Feasibility Study done Improve Access to Affordable and Sustainable Basic Services Water Distribution Network Ageing infrastructure as most of the reticulation and bulk pipelines have reached their design life span.
+Follow-up on application for the Water Services Authority (WSA) function.
+Continuous maintenance of infrastructure Develop Water Services Development Plan.
+Develop the best or suitable water demand management strategy. (in case of WSA).
+Implementation of new projects, as per the WMP and WSDP (in case of WSA) % water losses (reduced)